 Motives are the next difference between intrapreneurs and entrepreneurs.
 Intrapreneurs are motivated to make changes for the better.
 It could be to create value for the company they work for or generate a new revenue stream.

-So, if successful, it enhances or diversifies an existing one.
-Or it is to drive changes to business processes and the way the company operates towards a sustainable competitive advantage.
+If successful, it enhances or diversifies an existing one.
+It drives changes to business processes and the way the company operates towards a sustainable competitive advantage.

-Meanwhile, there are several motives for entrepreneurs to set up new businesses.
+Meanwhile, entrepreneurs have several motives for setting up new businesses.
 Getting profit and more money is what is usually quoted.
 However, some entrepreneurs also run businesses because they want to monetize their hobbies or skills.
-So, they can finance their life and lifestyle without having to work in a company.
+So, they can finance their lives and lifestyles without having to work in a company.
 Others may want to be independent and be their own boss.

-Furthermore, for social entrepreneurs, their motive is to positively impact society and the environment.
-They may be profit-oriented, but it is not to maximize their wealth but for social welfare.
+Furthermore, social entrepreneurs ‘ motive is to positively impact society and the environment.
+They may be profit-oriented, but their goal is not to maximize their wealth but social welfare.
 For example, they redistribute profits for social programs such as establishing education and health facilities.

 Type of innovation